arcus/education_modules/data_storage_models/data_storage_models.md

 ![Line illustration of your IT department maintaining servers in a corporate data center.](media/noun-data-center-968730.png)<!-- style = "max-width: 45%; display: block; margin-left: auto; margin-right: auto;"-->

 - However, it is not just a mere flip of the switch to provide these resources, and it is a huge investment of time and upfront costs to get this kind of infrastructure in place.
-- If your organization is partnering with an external vendor, you might also be locked into their alloted technological constraints as well as be subject to time and cost intensive things like hardware, software, and licensing updates.
+- If your organization is partnering with an external vendor, you might also be locked into their allotted technological constraints as well as be subject to time and cost intensive things like hardware, software, and licensing updates.

 ### Knowledge Check 3